Student loans and grants in the United Kingdom: Free higher education (before 1998)

-Student Loans in their original form were brought in under the Conservative Government of Margaret Thatcher which ended in November 1990.
-She was succeeded by another Conservative Prime Minister, Sir John Major.
-The same government was in power until May 1997.

-The SLC (Student Loans Company) was founded for the 1990/91 academic year to provide students with additional help towards living costs in the form of low-interest loans.
+The first student loans were introduced by the Conservative government in 1990; these were intended to provide support towards living costs, as tuition was still free.
+To this end, the SLC (Student Loans Company) was founded for the 1990–1991 academic year.
 In its first year, the SLC gave loans to 180,200 students.
 This represented a take up rate of 28% of eligible students, with an average loan of £390.

-Introduction of tuition fees
+Early tuition fee system (1998–2011)

 In 1997, a report by Sir Ron Dearing recommended that students should contribute to the costs of university education.
-The Labour government under Tony Blair passed the Teaching and Higher Education Act 1998 which introduced tuition fees of £1,000 per academic year to start in the 1998/9 academic year.
+The Labour government under Tony Blair passed the Teaching and Higher Education Act 1998, which introduced tuition fees of £1,000 per academic year to start in the 1998–1999 academic year.
+The move took place amid a desire to marketise academia and research more broadly, in an initiative put forward by Peter Mandelson.
 In addition, maintenance grants were replaced with repayable student loans for all but the poorest students.
-The total loans provided by the SLC increased from £941 million in the 1997/8 academic year, to £1.23 billion in the next year, when tuition fees took effect.
+The total loans provided by the SLC increased from £941 million in the 1997–1998 academic year, to £1.23 billion in the next year, when tuition fees took effect.

-Tuition fees in Scotland and Wales

 In January 2000, the Scottish government, which consisted of a coalition between Labour and the Liberal Democrats, decided to replace annual tuition fees for Scottish students studying at Scottish universities with a £2,000 charge after graduation.
 This charge was abolished in 2008.
 In a similar vein, the Welsh government gives Welsh students studying at Welsh universities a tuition fee grant.